 Fingernail changes in IBS, Gluten Sensitivity and Celiac Disease

-if you suffer from digestive issues such as irritable bowel syndrome (IBS), FODMAP intolerance or gluten sensitivity, fingernails may reveal more about your health than you realize.
-When you are experiencing digestive woes and looking for answers, the following five changes to your fingernails may provide clues to an underlying cause.
+If you suffer from digestive issues such as irritable bowel syndrome (IBS), FODMAP intolerance, or gluten sensitivity, fingernails may reveal more about your health than you realize.
+When you have digestive problems and are looking for answers, Your fingernails may provide a clue.

 1. White Lines

-White lines are common and can be a benign sign of previous trauma such as a slammed door or incidental hit on the nail.
-If trauma is the cause, the lines are typically only on the injured nail and the lines grow out with time.
-If trauma is not to blame, the two most common types of white lines are Muehrcke’s and Mee’s lines.
-Both may indicate underlying systemic distress.
+White lines are common and can be a sign of previous trauma such as a slammed door or accidental hit on the nail.
+If trauma is the cause, the lines are typically only on the injured nail.
+The lines grow out with time.
+If trauma is not to blame, the two most common white lines are Muehrcke’s and Mee’s lines.
+Both may indicate underlying issues.

 These are paired white lines that occur horizontally across the nail bed and do not move with nail growth.
 They typically cross the entire nail bed and are homogenous in appearance.
 In contrast to traumatic lines, they usually appear on more than one nail and fade with compression.

-In people with digestive disorders, low albumin (a protein in the blood), niacin (vitamin B3) deficiency, zinc deficiency or malnutrition may be to blame for Muehrcke’s lines.
+In people with digestive disorders, low albumin (a protein in the blood), niacin (vitamin B3) deficiency, zinc deficiency, or malnutrition may be blamed for Muehrcke’s lines.

 2. Split, Weak and Bendable Fingernails

-These changes can occur due to aging, excessive picking of nails and repeated exposure to water.
-But when coupled with digestive or other health symptoms, nutrient deficiencies and hypothyroidism must be considered as causes.
+These changes can occur due to aging, excessive picking of nails, and repeated exposure to water.
+But when coupled with digestive or other health symptoms, nutrient deficiencies and hypothyroidism must be considered causes.
 Iron deficiency and low protein levels may also cause those pesky splitting nails.
-Levels are easily evaluated by a blood test.
+A blood test easily evaluates levels.

-Less common causes: Low folate, vitamin C, vitamin D or calcium.
-Low stomach acid has also been implicated by some practitioners, but more research is needed to determine this correlation.
+Less common causes: Low folate, vitamin C, vitamin D, or calcium.
+Some practitioners have also implicated low stomach acid, but more research is needed to determine this correlation.
 If fingernails are bitten or chewed frequently, anxiety levels may need to be assessed, as chronic health issues often worsen and cause anxiety and depression.

 Less common cause: Rheumatoid arthritis

-Horizontal ridges deserve more attention than their vertical counterparts, as they can be indicative of more serious conditions.
-A single horizontal ridge may indicate trauma or a disruption in nail growth due to a temporary illness.
-If horizontal ridges recur or persist, a person should be evaluated for zinc deficiency, diabetes or vascular disorders.
+Horizontal ridges deserve more attention than their vertical counterparts, as they indicate more serious conditions.
+A single horizontal ridge may indicate trauma or disruption in nail growth due to a temporary illness.
+If horizontal ridges recur or persist, a person should be evaluated for zinc deficiency, diabetes, or vascular disorders.

 4. Scoop or Spoon Nails (Koilonychia)

-Specific reasons for spoon-shaped nails or “scoop” nails in people whose digestion is compromised include iron deficiency with or without anemia and, conversely, hemochromotosis (http://www.hemochromatosis.org/), a genetic disorder that causes the body to absorb too much iron.
-Both conditions are easily assessed by blood tests.
+Specific reasons for spoon-shaped nails or “scoop” nails in people whose digestion is compromised include iron deficiency with or without anemia and, conversely, hemochromatosis (http://www.hemochromatosis.org/), a genetic disorder that causes the body to absorb too much iron.
+Blood tests easily assess both conditions.

 Less common causes: Raynaud’s, lupus (usually along with other symptoms of lupus), trauma, nail-patella syndrome